| |

 of the printed archives of photos and documents, not formerly available.

-Admission to the National Railway Museum at York is free and a short
+to the National Railway Museum at York is free and a short walk from

-entry desk.
-From the old city center of York the station and museum
+the main station.
+From the old city center of York the station and

-can be reached by a nice stroll across the Lendal Bridge, following
+museum can be reached by a nice stroll across the Lendal Bridge,

-the trees.
-A tourist road train runs every half hour to the museum’s
+over the trees.
+A tourist road train runs every half hour to the

-door from Duncombe Place next to York Minster.
-And if you’re
+door from Duncombe Place next to the Minster (see York

 a model railroad enthusiast, there is The York Model Railway museum